openego/eTraGo/doc/theoretical_background.rst

 Calculation with PyPSA
 ======================

 All optimization methods within *eTraGo* base on the Linear Optimal Power Flow (LOPF) implemented in `PyPSA <https://pypsa.readthedocs.io/en/latest/>`_.
 The objective is the minimization of system costs, considering marginal costs of energy generation and investments in grid infrastructure, storage units and different flexibility options.
 The different options are specific for each scenario.
+You find the implementation within the package ``:mod:`etrago.exectue```.

 Currently, two different optimization approaches are implemented considering different configurations of energy markets and optimization variables.
 The different options are described in the following sections.